amarillion/higgins/README.txt

 Spaans-Nederlands: 30 lessons
 Dutch-English: 8 lessons
 English-Finnish: 6 lessons
+English-French: 3 lessons
+English-Japanese: 2 lessons

 You can find these in the lessons subfolder of the Dr Higgins folder.
 By default, this is C:\Program Files\DrHiggins\lessons

 I'm always interested in good vocabulary files for any language.
-If you create some, please let me know and I'll be happy to add them.
+If you create some, please send them to drhiggins@googlegroups.com and I'll be happy to add them.

 Contact
 =======

 Website: http://www.helixsoft.nl

-E-mail: amarillion@yahoo.com
+Contact: drhiggins@googlegroups.com

+If you wish to receive announcements about future releases of Dr. Higgins, please sign up to the google group at http://groups.google.com/group/drhiggins

 Availability
 ============